TANGCONGKinh/sumvip/PCL-GSoc-Ideas.md

   * (Stretch goal) Support different PCL releases and Language versions
 #### Unified API for PCL algorithms
 Please find a detailed document [here](https://github.com/PointCloudLibrary/pcl/wiki/PCL-RFC-0003:-Unified-API-for-Algorithms)
+#### Bindings for Python
+This is a continuation of the 2020 GSoC.
+The 2020 GSoC involved a very deep dive into different strategies for auto-generating bindings with minimal effort.
+This would involve making the tooling better.
+While the [existing code](https://github.com/PointCloudLibrary/clang-bind) can't generate bindings, the goal is almost within reach.
+To generate bindings automatically, new development would need to be focused on:
+  * Generate list of files to read using `compile-commands.json`
+  * Generate dependency (for compilation) using [CMake File API](https://cmake.org/cmake/help/latest/manual/cmake-file-api.7.html)
+  * Convert Clang's AST into a Pybind11 compatible code

 ## Contact
 Please read [the relevant official guides](https://developers.google.com/open-source/gsoc/resources/guide) to ease your journey.